Rabiah Dhaliwal: A Trailblazer in Science and Diversity Advocacy

 Post Graduation: Paving the Path

 Her educational journey is a testament to her dedication and brilliance.
 Rabiah excelled academically and demonstrated a profound passion for humanitarianism.
-She is applying for medical school in the fall and in the meantime doing the things she loves and helping the community around her.
 Rabiah received a grant from the UBC Faculty of Medicine and is currently a Student Researcher at BC’s Children’s Hospital.
 Her research focuses on patients with mental and psychological complexities to improve quality of care.
 She is also working with a local art gallery to organize an art exhibit for those with sensory issues.
 Although she is staying busy, Rabiah was able to enjoy a graduation dinner party with her family and friends.

 Rabiah’s story is a testament to the fact that the world is evolving, driven by individuals who understand that progress isn’t solely measured by metrics, but also by the lives touched and the barriers shattered.
 Rabiah Dhaliwal’s impact stands as a guiding light, illuminating the path toward a more diverse, inclusive, and innovative future.
 We look forward to see what she accomplishes in the future.